notEthan/jsi/README.md

 [![Build Status](https://travis-ci.org/notEthan/jsi.svg?branch=master)](https://travis-ci.org/notEthan/jsi)
 [![Coverage Status](https://coveralls.io/repos/github/notEthan/jsi/badge.svg)](https://coveralls.io/github/notEthan/jsi)

-JSI represents JSON-schemas as ruby classes, and schema instances as instances of those classes.
+JSI offers an Object-Oriented representation for JSON data using JSON Schemas.
+Given your JSON Schemas, JSI constructs Ruby classes which are used to instantiate your JSON data.
+These classes let you use JSON with all the niceties of OOP such as property accessors and application-defined instance methods.

+To learn more about JSON Schema see [https://json-schema.org/]().

-A JSI class aims to be a fairly unobtrusive wrapper around its instance.
-It adds accessors for known property names, validation methods, and a few other nice things.
+A JSI class aims to be a fairly unobtrusive wrapper around its instance - "instance" here meaning the JSON data which instantiate the JSON Schema.
+The instance is usually a Hash or an Array but may be basic types, or in fact any object.
+A JSI class adds accessors for property names described by its schema, schema validation, and other nice things.
 Mostly though, you use a JSI as you would use its underlying data, calling the same methods (e.g. `#[]`, `#map`, `#repeated_permutation`) and passing it to anything that duck-types expecting #to_ary or #to_hash.

 ## Example